 - give via credit card, direct debit, cheque or cash;

-- support a cross-cultural worker through our online system or contact us for a form.
+- support an intercultural worker through our online system or contact us for a form.

 We believe that this partnership is much more than a financial contribution.
 We highly value your prayer support

-and your encouragement of the cross-cultural worker.
-The cross-cultural worker, along with Global Interaction, is committed to keeping you informed about their ministry, prayer needs and the broader mission of Global Interaction.
+and your encouragement of the intercultural worker.
+The intercultural worker, along with Global Interaction, is committed to keeping you informed about their ministry, prayer needs and the broader mission of Global Interaction.

 Why should I pledge my support?

-Indicating your intended support enables Global Interaction and the cross-cultural worker to better budget and plan for their ministry.
-We can credit your pledged support now, which helps increase the cross-cultural worker’s support level more quickly.
-This also means that the cross-cultural worker can get in touch to thank you, and keep you informed about their journey.
+Indicating your intended support enables Global Interaction and the intercultural worker to better budget and plan for their ministry.
+We can credit your pledged support now, which helps increase the intercultural worker’s support level more quickly.
+This also means that the intercultural worker can get in touch to thank you, and keep you informed about their journey.